Clan groups: Wik Mungkan, Djabuguy/Yidinji

 Heather Koowootha was born in Yarrabah, Queensland, in 1966.
 She now lives and works in Cairns, Queensland.

-As a young boy, Heather's father was taken from his mother in Aurukun to the Normanton Mission, and as a young girl, her mother was taken from her mother and placed in a dormitory in Yarrabah, south of Cairns.
-These stories and experiences inform much of Heather’s work.
+Koowootha’s father was a young boy when he was taken away from his mother in Aurukun and relocated to the Normanton Mission.
+Her mother was a young girl when she was taken from her mother and placed in a dormitory in Yarrabah, south of Cairns.
+Their stories and experiences inform much of the artist’s work.

 RITUAL: the past in the present